 The braiding covering the crown looks woven!
 A loose dutch braid is wrapped and pinned in a circular fashion with the end of the braid concealed.
 It’s one of the styles that would be perfect for a dressy occasion, like a wedding or a prom.

 Look how short the hair is on this model.
-It’s one of the cute easy hairstyles and would be best worn with casual clothes.
+It’s one of the cute short bob haircuts easy hairstyles and would be best worn with casual clothes.
 You can see how much the Dutch braids add to the fullness of the hair and the back of the head.
 It’s quick and the best-braided hairstyle for shorter hair.
+Not to mention it also makes for a great short wedding hair.

 The braid begins on top in the front and continues to flow all the way to the ends.
 On really long hair you have the choice of pulling the braid to the front on either side across the shoulder or flipped around letting it trail down the middle of the back.
 Or you might be tempted to do something else creative with this long dutch braid.
 This fun style could be worn with dressy or casual clothes.